raiden-network/raiden/CONTRIBUTING.md

 **NewTypes and type comparisons**

 For often used types it makes sense to define new types using the `typing.NewType` function.
 New type names should be capitalized.

 ```python
 Address = NewType('Address', bytes)
 ```

 These type definitions can not be used for type comparisons.
 To make this possible always define a associated alias, which must start with `T_`.

 ```python
 T_Address = bytes
 ```

 **typing.Optional convention**

-For typing.Optional we follow the convention that if the argument has a default value of `None` then we should omit the use of `typing.Optional[]`
+For typing.Optional we follow the convention that if the argument has a default value of `None` then we should omit the use of `typing.Optional[]`.

 Good Example: